Maverick616/digital-writing-folio/readings.md

 Damn Shade is hella deep.
 IF = Interactive fiction, and text based IFs are apparently quite popular with blind gamers (kinda cool).
 The word 'bomb' blinking creates tension and therefore adds a layer that only digital literature can accomplish.
+Depression Quest removing the objective best choices because the main character isn't confident or motivated enough to pursue them is pretty based.